 - Brading (residential area with some historic buildings)

-- Lake (mostly residential area, but it has a Premier Inn and a nice sandy beach)
+- Lake (mostly a residential area, but it has a Premier Inn and a nice sandy beach)

-- Shanklin (sandy beaches, seafront restaurants, thatched old village, historic chine, amusements)
+- Shanklin (traditional resort with sandy beaches, seafront restaurants, a thatched old village, historic chine and amusements)

 Fun fact: For many years, the Isle of Wight's 'modern' trainline was pre-war Northern Lane carriages.
 They were finally replaced in 2022.
 One of the old carriages can be viewed at the Isle of Wight Steam Railway in its Train Story exhibition).